 - Demand Generation needs a customer success story for a campaign

-- The brand wants to leverage customers in a new corporate advertisement and use customer logos on their website
+- The brand team wants to leverage customers in a new corporate advertisement and use customer logos on their website

 - PR has a media opportunity, and field marketing requests a speaker for an event